FAQ's

 City of Swan – to subdivide into more than 2 lots a property needs to be a minimum of 1300m2.

 Survey Strata subdivisions – 1 pillar can service all lots.
-Should the distance from the pillar to a new lot be >30m or the subdivision be creating 3 or more lots then a Site Main Distribution Board will also need to be installed.
+A Site Main Distribution Board will also need to be installed.

 Western Power fees have fluctuated greatly in recent years and generally change on the 1st July every year.
 We have also experienced inconsistency in fees.
 Our interpretation of current fees is:

-$2,331 for a 2 lot subdivision and $4,662 for a 3 lot subdivision (fees are the same regardless of whether a pillar exists, type of subdivision & which side of the road power lines are located).
+$3075 for a 2 lot subdivision (fees are the same regardless of whether a pillar exists, type of subdivision & which side of the road power lines are located).
+There is also an application fee of around $500, payable to Western Power.

 Where applicable developers will need to engage a private electrician to install a Site Main Distribution Board and / or connect existing dwelling being retained to pillar via underground cable (overhead to underground conversion).